Nate8888/StrawPollBreaker/README.md

+# I Am Not Liable For How You Use This Script.
+This Is Purely For Educational Purposes

 # Description
 A voting bot written in python 3.x for strawpoll.
 It can work on Windows, Linux and Mac as long as python is installed.